stashed/stash/docs/guides/monitoring/overview.md

 # Monitoring Stash

 Stash has native support for monitoring via [Prometheus](https://prometheus.io/).
-You can use [official Prometheus](https://github.com/prometheus/prometheus) or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor Stash.
+You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor Stash.
 This tutorial will show you how this monitoring works with Stash and how to enable them.

 ## Overview

-Stash uses [Prometheus PushGateway](https://github.com/prometheus/pushgateway) to export the metrics.
-Following diagram shows the logical structure of stash monitoring flow.
+Stash uses [Prometheus PushGateway](https://github.com/prometheus/pushgateway) to export the metrics for backup & recovery operations.
+Following diagram shows the logical structure of Stash monitoring flow.

 <p align="center">
   <img alt="Monitoring Structure"  src="/docs/images/monitoring/stash-monitoring-structure.png">
 </p>

 Stash operator runs two containers.
 The `operator` container runs controller and other necessary stuffs and the `pushgateway` container runs [prom/pushgateway](https://hub.docker.com/r/prom/pushgateway) image.
 Stash sidecar from different workloads pushes their metrics to this pushgateway.
-Then prometheus server scraps these metrics through `stash-operator` service.
+Then Prometheus server scraps these metrics through `stash-operator` service.
 Stash operator itself also provides some metrics at `/metrics` path of `:8443` port.

 ### Backup & Recovery Metrics